JonasToth/llvm-project/clang-tools-extra/docs/clang-tidy/checks/cppcoreguidelines-const-correctness.rst

 .. option:: WarnPointersAsValues (default = 0)

   This option enables the suggestion for ``const`` of the pointer itself.
-  Pointer values have two possibilities to be ``const``, the pointer itself and the value pointing to.
+  Pointer values have two possibilities to be ``const``, the pointer and the value pointing to.

   .. code-block:: c++

     const int value = 42;
     const int * const pointer_variable = &value;

     // The following operations are forbidden for `pointer_variable`.
     // *pointer_variable = 44;
     // pointer_variable = nullptr;

 .. option:: TransformValues (default = 1)

-  Provides fixit-hints for value types that automatically adds ``const``
+  Provides fixit-hints for value types that automatically adds ``const`` if its a single declaration.

   .. code-block:: c++

     // Emits a hint for 'value' to become 'const int value = 42;'. int value = 42;
     // Result is modified later in its life-time.
 No diagnostic and fixit hint will be emitted.